timnolanjr/arabic-maps-project/README.md

 By automatically detecting each map’s circular frame and projecting toponym labels into polar coordinates, we can transform these subtle variations into data.
-Quantitative comparison across hundreds of maps then reveals patterns of circulation (shared workshop practices), temporal shifts in cultural perspective, and copyist creativity that text-only analysis alone cannot capture.
+Quantitative comparison across hundreds of maps may reveal patterns of circulation, temporal shifts in cultural perspective, and copyist creativity that text-only analysis alone cannot capture.
 Our toolkit brings a new, data-driven lens to the rich tradition of Arabic cartography.